 Using the Request Type Condition allows you to select which types of Requests an Approval Group will be responsible for.
 If a Request Type Condition is not selected, the group will be responsible for any, or all Request Type(s) by default.

 - Request for Travel

-The Account Code Condition is best utilized when trying to create an additional level of approval for certain types of order items, or if you only need an Approval Group to review Requests when certain budgets are being affected.
+The Account Code condition is best utilized when trying to create an additional level of approval for certain types of order items, or if you only need an Approval Group to review Requests when certain budgets are being affected.
 The Approval Group will be triggered if there is an item within the Request with an Account Code that matches the Condition.
+When an order request includes multiple Account Codes belonging to two or more advanced triggers for approval groups, the order request will need to be approved by each group.
 If you do not want to utilize the Account Code Condition it can be left as is in order to include any, or all, Account Codes.